wdat521/cost-saving-analysis/README.md

 ## ⚙️ Methodology
-**Tools Used:**
-* Python for data preprocessing and exploratory data analysis
-* Power BI for visualization

 ### Data Preprocessing
-* No empty values in columns circuit_id, a_end, z_end, product_type, supplier, start_date, monthly_recurring_cost, contract_termn_months, decom_status, and utilization_pct.
+1. No empty values in columns circuit_id, a_end, z_end, product_type, supplier, start_date, monthly_recurring_cost, contract_termn_months, decom_status, and utilization_pct.
 Values are also in the smae format.
 Note that circuit_id doesn't have to be unique.

-* The categories for column billing_status is shown as: 'ACTIVE BILLING', 'BILLING', 'Not Billed', 'billing'.
+2. The categories for column billing_status is shown as: 'ACTIVE BILLING', 'BILLING', 'Not Billed', 'billing'.

 Categories 'ACTIVE BILLING', 'BILLING', and , 'billing' are the same in meaning.
 The categories can be narrowed down into: 'BILLING' and 'NOT BILLED'.
 I created a new column called clean_billing_status consisting the two categories and removed the billing_status column.

 <img width="1424" height="269" alt="image" src="https://github.com/user-attachments/assets/484d8c4b-67a9-4a39-9761-93320b94dd9d" />